DanielOM999/QuestBros/README.md

 # QuestBros

-A project focused on game development, programming, and 3D design, utilizing Node.js for backend operations.
+A website dedicated to ghost hunting and related topics, featuring a forum where users can start discussions and share experiences.
+This project leverages Node.js for backend operations and utilizes Supabase (PostgreSQL) for data management, allowing for an interactive platform that connects enthusiasts of the supernatural.

 ## Prerequisites